Nutrition and Cancer: High-Protein Foods

 What foods are high in protein?

-Some patients on chemotherapy may not tolerate some of the foods below or may not find them appealing.
+Some people on chemotherapy may not tolerate some of the foods below or may not find them appealing.
 Choose the foods that you like.
 Foods that are high in protein include:

 Meats, such as beef, pork, lamb, chicken, turkey, and fish